5 Fresh Ways to Plank (Demo Videos)

 Take things to expert level with the side plank star, which uses the abs, obliques, shoulders, and lower back.
 This workout incorporates both movement and balance while you prop up into a star formation.
 This video shows what’s up (literally):

 Activate your obliques, abs, quads, and glutes with the spiderman plank — another difficult (but totally possible!) plank.
 It’s almost like crawling in the air, with most of your weight on your hands.
 Take your time to find a rhythm and build your strength.
 You can do it!

-Track your plank progress and more when you sign up for our annual PRO plan.
+Track your plank progress and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!